What to Do When Hazardous Materials Spill During a Truck Crash

 What Do I Do If I Was Involved in a Truck Crash Involving a Chemical Spill?

 Being involved in a truck accident is nerve-racking enough: you can experience physical injuries or even lose your life.
-Injuries, medical bills, loss of work, physical therapy, assisted care, lifestyle changes — the list is long; the onset of the physical and mental trauma is real and can be overwhelming.
+Injuries, medical bills, of work, assisted care, lifestyle changes — the list is long; the onset of the physical and mental trauma is real and can be overwhelming.
 If the truck or tanker is a hazardous waste transporter, matters are more complex.
 The environment of a hazardous truck accident makes the truck driver and all parties involved vulnerable in multiple ways:

-• The impact of the truck crash may create physical and non-physical damages
+• The impact of the truck crash may create physical and non-physical

 • Roads surfaces may be compromised and unsafe